-Acorn barnacles live in the mid and high intertidal zones where they can be incredibly abundant.
+Acorn barnacles live in the mid and high intertidal zones, where they can be incredibly abundant.

 Once in a while, barnacles are preyed upon by surfperch.
-I found this clump of goose barnacles in the stomach of a redtail surfperch.
+For example, I found this clump of goose barnacles in the stomach of a redtail surfperch.
 To see some other surfperch food items and a great video of mallard ducks dabbling in the surf zone, check out Dabbling with Crustacean Competition.